sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Does the Extension Manager need to stay activated to run the extensions? = Yes.
 The Extension Manager supplies its own extension activation management system apart from WordPress'.
 Deactivating the Extension Manager will also deactivate all extensions.
-Most extensions use in-house frameworks embedded in the extension manager, too.
+Most extensions use in-house frameworks embedded in the extension manager, too, like form builders.

 = When my subscription expires, what happens? =
 When your premium subscription expires, the premium extensions will automatically deactivate.
-A margin of error is allowed, so you don't have to worry for if the activation server is down.
+A margin of error is allowed, so you don't have to worry for when the activation server goes down for an update.

 = Does this plugin work on Multisite Networks? = Absolutely.
 This plugin can be network activated while The SEO Framework base plugin is activated site-by-site without issues.
 Alternatively, this plugin can be activated per site while The SEO Framework is network activated.
-Any other combination is possible too.
+Any other combination is possible, too.

 = Are there WordPress Multisite network specific SEO extensions? = They're planned!
 However, there's still a lot to be done before this is even possible.

-= What happens when I deactivate my account? =
+= What happens when I disconnect my account? =
 All plugin settings will be deleted, this includes which extensions were enabled.
 Each extension handles its own options (if any); those settings won't be lost, not even upon reactivation of the extension afterwards.